Gabester0/Git-Guidance/README.md

 # Git-Guidance
-Free Code Camp Project: Front End Certificate: Create a Technical Documentation Page
+## Technical Documentation Project

+A beginners guide to Git, Github, and the CLI

  https://gabester0.github.io/Git-Guidance/